 If it’s warm and the sun is shining, nothing beats wearing shorts while hiking in Banff in summer.

-Due to the unpredictability of the Banff weather, we recommend wearing lightweight, convertible pants just in case the weather gets cold or if the the mosquitos get annoying.
+Due to Banff’s unpredictable weather, we recommend lightweight convertible pants in case temperatures drop or the mosquitoes get annoying.

 If you aren’t a fan of convertible pants, a good pair of full-length lightweight pants made with a breathable material can still be very enjoyable on a warm day.